shreyas15/Product-Recommender-Engine/README.md

 ## Technology / Tools Proposed
-1) Amazon AWS - S3, EMR instances.
+1) Amazon AWS - S3, EMR instances - Amazon EMR makes it easy to launch a Hadoop cluster and install many of the Hadoop ecosystem applications, such as Pig, Hive, HBase, and Spark.
+EMR makes it easy for data scientists to create clusters quickly and process vast amounts of data in a few clicks.
+EMR also integrates with other AWS big data services such as Amazon S3 for low-cost durable storage.

-2) Apache Spark
+2) Apache Spark - We explore Spark’s MLlib and program using pySpark.

-3) Apache Zepplin
+3) Apache Zepplin - A web-based notebook that enables interactive data analytics.
+We can make beautiful data-driven, interactive and collaborative documents with SQL, Scala and more.

 ## License